National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration, (NOAA), Commerce.

 8. Quantification of fishing costs related to fishing for sea scallops in specific areas (e.g., fishing gear modification, steaming time, and opportunity cost);

 9. Experimental designs with control areas using alternative management strategies, such as area licensing and rotational closures (projects should include an analysis of yield improvement, habitat impacts and social impacts, including conflict resolution across fisheries);

 10. Identification of fishermen's perceptions about area-based management and alternative strategies;

 11. Processing and analyzing of data that will be collected or that have already been collected;

 12. Broader investigations of variability in dredging efficiency across habitats (substrates, current velocities, etc.) times, areas, and gear designs; and

-13. Sea scallop research that provides more detailed scallop life history information (especially on age-and-area specific natural mortality and growth) and to identify stock-recruitment relationships.
+13. Research that provides more detailed sea scallop life history information (especially on age-and-area specific natural mortality and growth) and to identify stock-recruitment relationships.

 K. Evaluation Criteria

 Independent technical experts may be asked to participate in the evaluation process.
 Proposals will be evaluated based on the assigned score for each of the following criteria: